The Supreme nectar that illuminates the mind

 Where does HARITAKI come from?Haritaki powder is obtained from the dried fruits of the Terminalia chebula tree (also called "Haritaki tree").
 The Haritaki tree is evergreen and native to large parts of South- and Southeast Asia.

 It prefers a tropical climate for its full growth.
-The tree has an umbrella-shaped crown and crowded branches, growing up to 30 meter in height.
+The tree has an umbrella-shaped crown and crowded branches, growing up to 30 meter in height and is revered as sacred in many places, and placed under protection.

 Ancient knowledge about HARITAKI